Nontokozo Mkhize

-Nontokozo Hlengwa Mkhize professionally known as a Nontokozo Mkhize is a South African singer-songwriter.
+Nontokozo Hlengwa Mkhize is a South African singer-songwriter.
 Her musical career began in 2017 as a backup vocalist for various artist and became a solo artist in 2024.
 Her song "Esandleni" debuted number 1 on Spotify Charts and broke record for the most-streamed solo song by a female artist in a single week.

 Her studio album Lindiwe (Deluxe), was released on October 17, 2025, debuted number 8 on Top Albums charts SA Top 10 for the first time ever.